Witness tree: War of 1812 Willow Oak

 Located in Maryland, the oak sits on the former site of the Mount Welby House.
-The house that was home to British sympathizers Dr. Samuel Debutts and his family.
+The house that was home to British sympathizers Samuel DeButts and his family.
 Today the tree is near the parking lot for the Oxon Cove Park and Oxon Hill Farm in Oxon Hill.
 The oak witnessed the Battle of Bladensburg on 24 August 1814.
 The oak is believed to be at least 200 years old, which is past the average life expectancy of a Willow Oak.